Polymyositis is a rare disease of the muscles. They become inflamed or swollen. This can lead to severe movement problems.

 |Copyright © Nucleus Medical Media, Inc.|

-Your risk is higher if people in your family have lupus .
+The risk of this problem is higher in people who have family members with lupus .

-The muscles near the trunk of the body are affected more often.
-You may have:
+The muscles near the trunk of the body are most affected.
+Problems may be:

 - Poor muscle strength in the hips, neck, and shoulders